 Is It Flood Damage or Water Damage?

 To an insurance company, there is a big difference between flood damage and water damage.
-Floods are caused by nature and generally effect more than one home (there are exceptions for large rural properties).
+Floods are caused by nature and generally affect more than one home (there are exceptions for large rural properties).
 Everything else, from broken pipes to leaking HVAC equipment, is water damage.

 While most homeowners insurance policies cover water damage, not all cover flood damage.
 So be sure to be clear with your insurance company about which type of damage your home has experienced so they can guide you to the right forms and provide you with the right coverage.